-During winter 2021/22, teaching is expected to be more face-to-face again.
-However, there will also be hybrid and online formats, depending on conditions..
+In winter 2021/22, we initially returned to more face-to-face teaching.
+However, current developments are again forcing a partial switch to hybrid and online formats.
 Information on the individual courses can be found on Ilias.
 Make sure that e-mails from the Ilias system can reach you.
 Please also see the KIT FAQ page on the topic.